 While Justin acknowledged Jesus as his Savior when he was young, everything changed when he surrendered to his LORD.
 A natural leader, Justin came to recognize who he needed to be following.
 “The day that my heart truly surrendered to God’s plan for my life was the last day I held tightly to my dreams, my plans, and my hopes,” Justin remembers.
 “I wanted nothing other than the path God has been waiting for me to run down!”

-Justin recognized his passion for leadership while he was in a professional career path in sales that led to promotions and moves for his family.
+Justin recognized his passion for leadership while he was in a professional career path in operations management that led to promotions and moves for his family.
 He received his Bachelor of Science in Mathematics & Physics from Madonna University in 2005.
 From there he experienced what leadership meant in the workplace, including developing mentors he has even today.
 “I loved leading people, and I enjoyed optimizing how we did things to have maximum impact,” he recounts.
 “I learned quickly that leadership was less about power and titles and more about relationships and influence.”

 In 2012, Justin and his wife Kyleigh and their children began to attend WMC.
 He had begun working with Youth for Christ in the area and felt led to be attending church with the people they were doing life with.
 “We were committed to doing church with the people God has placed in our circle, Justin explains, “and that place turned out to be WMC.”